Historic ferries in Oregon: Polk and Marion counties

 Discontinued ferries in Polk and Marion County include the Claggett at Independence, which ran until 1950.
-Hales Ferry, near Jefferson, operated as early as 1846, and another Jefferson ferry was run by Jacob Conser in 1848.
+Hales Ferry, near Jefferson, operated as early as 1846, and another Jefferson ferry was run by Jacob S. Conser in 1848.
 Doaks Ferry operated six miles (10 km) north of Salem.
 It was established in the 1840s by Andrew Jackson Doak, and sold in 1860 to Jesse Walling, who platted Lincoln, Oregon.
 Doaks Ferry Road is named for it.
 Spongs Ferry operated at Spong's Landing, now a Marion County park, on the opposite side of the river from Doaks.
 Halls Ferry operated beginning in 1868 about six miles (10 km) south of Salem, and Halls Ferry Road still exists today.
 The ferry was started by Isaac (or Noah) Leabo, who sold to it Benjamin Franklin (B. F.) Hall in either 1882 or 1884, when it became known as Halls Ferry.
 B. F. Hall's father, Reason B. Hall, was the founder of the Buena Vista Ferry in 1852, which still operates to this day.
 Halls Ferry changed hands twice and was subsequently renamed, first to "Croisan's Ferry" and later to "Pettyjohn's Ferry".
 It is uncertain when the ferry ceased operations.
 There was also a "Halls Ferry" railroad station at this locale.